Basement-Builders-Club/RC-Radxa/README.md

 ## Code to be ran on Radxa facilitating input and video transmission.

+## Interface info
+Running PoseClient after starting the scene will run a test client

+Up arrow and down arrow control trigger forward/backward in the XR sim

+Trigger 0, 1, and 2 mean backward, still, and forward respectively.

 ## General
 TCP Listener (Server) is run from Unity